mahir29/dashboard/README.md

 - Users can delete the rule too.
 It’s a soft delete and the rule will not be permanently deleted from the database.

 ## Rule Structure
-String name
+- String name
-String description
+- String description
-int priority (unique for each category)
+- int priority (unique for each category)
-String category (merchant + payment-method) List<RuleCondition> ruleConditions
+- String category (merchant + payment-method)
-RuleResult
+- List<RuleCondition> ruleConditions
+- List<ResultOption> resultOptions

-RuleCondition
+### RuleCondition
-Operand
+    - Operand
-Operator
+    - Operator
-Value
+    - Value

-Rule Result
+### Rule Result
-List<ResultOption> resultOptions
-Result Option
-String pspMerchantId;
+    - String pspMerchantId;
-double trafficPercentage;
+    - double trafficPercentage;
-String fallbackPspMerchantId;
+    - String fallbackPspMerchantId;

-UI Features
+## UI Features
-a) Navigation Bar With List view layout for each page->
+1. Navigation Bar With List view layout for each page->
-i) NB Merchant (view)
+    - NB Merchant (view)
-ii) Psp Merchant ( view)
+    - Psp Merchant ( view)
-iii) PSP Merchant Method (view) iv) Payment Routing => MVP
+    - PSP Merchant Method (view)
+    - Payment Routing => MVP

-b) Routing Page ->
+2. Routing Page ->
-i ) List of all rules defined for merchant & payment method along with editing an individual rule. ii) Selection pane for Merchant and Payment Method. iii) Buttons to add a new rule, display inactive rules, and force a sync with the main server.
+    - List of all rules defined for merchant & payment method along with editing an individual rule.
+    - Selection pane for Merchant and Payment Method.
+    - Buttons to add a new rule, display inactive rules, and force a sync with the main server.

 ## Backend APIs
 - GET /merchant/{id}, GET /merchant/all